Rotations

 Overview

 The three-week Social Medicine rotation is an integral component of the intern year of Internal Medicine residency at OHSU.
 This rotation offers a comprehensive blend of clinical and non-clinical experiences, all centered around serving vulnerable patients in the Portland community.
 Notably, the rotation expands beyond traditional settings like the VA or OHSU, providing a diverse range of opportunities "off the hill."
-Interns participate in experiences at Hooper Detox Center where patients undergo initial treatment and withdrawal support for use disorders, Central City Concern where patients with socioeconomic and housing barriers receive care in downtown Portland, Home-Based Primary Care visits to patient homes through the VA, volunteer experiences to help expose residents to local community resources, and narrative medicine activities which provide space for reflection.
+Interns participate in experiences at Hooper Detox Center where patients undergo initial treatment and withdrawal support for use disorders, Central City Concern where patients with socioeconomic and housing barriers receive care in downtown Portland, Home-Based Primary Care visits to patient homes through the VA, community volunteer experiences to help expose residents to local community resources, Bridges Clinic time at the student-run clinic for adults in houseless shelters, and narrative medicine activities which provide space for reflection.
 In addition, interns receive mentored and supported time to conceptualize an advocacy project for a community and topic that is meaningful to them.

 Goals

-• To deepen your understanding of the impact of structural racism in medicine, health care and out society, and its impact on health for individuals and populations
+- To deepen your understanding of the impact of structural racism in medicine, health care and our society, and its impact on health for individuals and populations

 Kaiser Permanente Rotation